 They can also release particulate matter, soot, and volatile organic compounds (VOCs) like benzene and toluene—especially if the flame flickers or the wick mushrooms.

-After use: Waste
+After Use: Waste

 Paraffin is not biodegradable, and wax residue often ends up in landfills.
 The glass containers used for most store-bought candles aren't always recyclable (especially if covered in wax, labels, or metal lids).
 That means millions of candle jars are thrown out each year—often after just one use.

-Indoor Air Quality, Health & Pollutants
+Indoor Air Quality, Health, and Pollutants

 While a single candle in a well-ventilated room isn't likely to cause major harm, prolonged or frequent use of low-quality candles in small spaces can contribute to indoor air pollution.